-Americans across our land have many concerns, and depending, of course, on their individual and family situations and connection to history, their viewpoints represent tremendous diversity, which is, as we found, the great American experience.
-As filmmakers, we take this responsibility seriously and are confident that our film offers an opportunity to learn from others what we don’t often get a chance to see.
+Americans across the country have many concerns, and depending, of course, on their individual and family situations and connection to history, their viewpoints represent tremendous diversity, which is, as we found, the great American experience.
+As filmmakers, we take this responsibility seriously and are confident that our film offers an opportunity to learn from others what we rarely see.

-It captures the nuances, perspectives, and experiences of Americans from across the United States.
+It captures Americans' nuances, perspectives, and experiences across the United States.
 It is the story of America set against the backdrop of a contentious 2020 Presidential Election, nationwide social unrest, and a global pandemic.
 From economic challenges to political polarization, growing racial and economic disparities, to healthcare hurdles, across ages, people were angry, hopeful, sad, betrayed, depressed, optimistic, concerned, hurting, feeling despair, and all the above.

 To inquire about adding "Something in the Water" to your collections, licensing, and filmmaker events, email info@importantfilmsmedia.com.